talhajamal11/talhajamal11/README.md

 <!-- Actual text -->

 🌱 I'm currently studying towards the CFA charterholder.
-I have already passed CFA Level 1 in Feb 2022 and am taking the Level 2 in May 2023.
-I aim to utilize the financial knowledge to help me in my factor backtesting, alpha research, and writing trading scripts.
+I am a CFA Level 2 Candidate.
+I enjoy writing code in Python and C++.
+During the week I work with Investment Management clients and build quantitative research workflows for them at S&P. On weekends I like to indulge myself in creating quant research projects in different areas of Quantitative Finance.

 💬 If you want to have a bit of a chat with me, you can find me on LinkedIn here! [![LinkedIn][2.2]][2].